MattDwyer14/RolodexV1/README.md

 Whether or not there is much value in the ability to view this info is irrelevant it's just an easy dataset to work with whilst im developing it.

+For now i will start by adding a journaling application within RolodexV1 as I have wanted to create one for myself for a while.